Additional Residential Units

 • Sewer connection for new ARUs in accessory buildings

-• Number of Bedrooms in each unit
+• Number of bedrooms in each unit

 Documents required to apply for a building permit: